International Scleroderma Network

 Juvenile Scleroderma by Dr. Thomas Lehman

+This site covers the various types of childhood Scleroderma, and possible complications.
+Also see his pages on Arthritis in Childhood and Adolescence Diets & Shark Cartilege, Etc., and his book section.
 Webmaster is Dr. Thomas J. A. Lehman, who is Chief of the Division of Pediatric Rheumatology at the Hospital for Special Surgery, and Professor of Clinical Pediatrics at Sanford Weill Cornell Medical Center in New York, and author of more than 30 peer reviewed publications in pediatric rheumatology, and a recognized expert in the rheumatic diseases of childhood.
-Please note that it isn't possible for Dr. Lehman to provide individual medical advice over the internet.
-Emails answered as schedule permits.
+Please note that it isn't possible for Dr. Lehman to provide individual medical advice over the internet

-Juvenile Scleroderma by Scleroderma from A to Z
+Juvenile Scleroderma by ISN

 Juvenile Scleroderma features information on medical information, experts, book, and a listing of resources.